AbrictoSecurity/ASCSRA/README.md

 1. Automate the provisioning of ASCSRA via CloudFormation.
 1. Leverage CloudSploit's --remediate function to auto-remediate vulnerabilities as they get detected.
 1. Leverage CloudWatch to monitor for security alerts in real-time as opposed to our polling interval.
+1. Allow docker to run in non-sudo mode.